joyrex2001/kubedock/README.md

 ## Volumes

-Volumes are implemented by copying over the source content towards the container by means of an init-container that is started before the actual container is started.
+Volumes are implemented by copying the source content to the container by means of an init-container that is started before the actual container is started.
 By default the kubedock image with the same version as the running kubedock is used as the init container.
 However, this can be any image that has tar available and can be configured with the `--initimage` argument.

-Volumes are one-way copies and emphemeral.
+Volumes are one-way copies and ephemeral.
 This typically means, any data that is written into the volume is not available locally.
 This also means that mounts to devices, or sockets are not supported (e.g. mounting a docker-socket).
 Volumes that point to a single file will be converted to a configmap (and is implicitly read-only always).

-Copying data from a running container back towards the client is supported either, but only works if the container running has tar available.
-Also be aware that copying data towards a container will implicitly start the container.
+Copying data from a running container back to the client is supported as well, but only works if the running container has tar available.
+Also be aware that copying data to a container will implicitly start the container.
 This is different compared to a real docker api, where a container can be in an unstarted state.
 To 'workaround' this, use a volume instead.
 Alternatively kubedock can be started with `--pre-archive`, which will convert copy statements of single files to configmaps when the container is started yet.
 This will implicitly make the target file read-only, and may not work in all use-cases (hence it's not the default).

 ## Networking

-Kubedock flattens all networking, which basicly means that everything will run in the same namespace.
+Kubedock flattens all networking, which basically means that everything will run in the same namespace.
 This should be sufficient for most use-cases.
 Network aliases are supported.
 When a network alias is present, it will create a service exposing all ports that have been exposed by the container.
 If no ports are configured, kubedock is able to fetch ports that are exposed in the container image.
 To do this, kubedock should be started with the `--inspector` argument.

 ## Images